 Set Boundaries Early

 Though it may be news to you, your parents and future in-laws probably have an idea of whom they'd like to invite to the big day.
 And if they're contributing to the wedding budget, you may feel the need to oblige.
-But if you'd rather not utter your vows in front of friends of your parents you barely know, set the expectation early and give each set of parents a predetermined number of invitations available to them.
+But if you'd rather not utter your vows in front of friends of your parents that you barely know, set the expectation early and give each set of parents a predetermined number of invitations available to them.
 "That doesn't mean you have to come across as punitive," Gottsman says.
-"You need to say to your parents — or step-parents, or whoever it might be — you get to choose 10 guests or 50 guests, whatever the comfortable number for you is."
+"You need to say to your parents—or step-parents, or whoever it might be—you get to choose 10 guests or 50 guests, whatever the comfortable number for you is."
 Stick to that number, and you won't feel that added pressure to invite people you're not close to.
 "It's not about their celebration," Gottsman says.
 "It's your celebration."

 Consider a Destination Wedding